 1. What is a strategic plan for nonprofits?

 Nonprofit strategic planning is the process of identifying elements of a blueprint that will help organizations accomplish their goals.
-It requires your organization to create goals and objectives, then to make decisions about how you’ll reach them.
+It requires your organization to create goals and objectives and make decisions about how you’ll reach them.

-Creating your strategic plan isn’t a linear process.
-Rather, it’s more similar to a flow chart with each element connected to another and leading to a different outcome.
+Creating your strategic plan isn’t a linear process; it’s more similar to a flow chart because each element is connected to another and leads to a unique outcome.

 2. Consider the best strategic plan model for your nonprofit.

-Carefully examine the following strategic model plans to decide which one will best suit the needs and ambitions for your organization:
+Carefully examine the following strategic model plans to decide which one will best suit the needs and ambitions of your organization:

 Standard Strategic Planning Model

-The standard strategic planning model, also known as the basic planning model, the vision-based model, the goals-based model, and the conventional model, is the most common nonprofit strategic planning model.
+The standard strategic planning model, also known as the basic planning model, vision-based model, goals-based model, and the conventional model, is the most common nonprofit strategic planning model.

-This model is especially effective when your external surroundings are generally calm.
-The economy is probably stable, your community and country are probably at peace, and your organization is well-established.
+It’s best to use this nonprofit strategic plan model when your organization’s external surroundings are generally calm.
+When you start using this model, the economy is probably stable, your community and country are at peace, and your organization is well-established in the community.

-In the midst of a global pandemic while you’re quarantining at home (*cough* Coronavirus *cough*) may not be the most opportune time to implement this strategy.
-Any disruptions in the atmosphere surrounding your nonprofit could prove to be incredibly detrimental to this strategic planning model.
+Amid a global pandemic while you’re quarantining at home (*cough* COVID-19 *cough*) may not be the most suitable time to implement this strategy.
+Any disruptions in the environment surrounding your nonprofit could prove to be incredibly detrimental to this strategic planning model.

 Generally, this model follows these steps: